bombasticSlacks/Aspirant/Game/Services.md

 Aspirant is a world of tradespeople, experts with something to offer a prospective adventurer.

 ### Buying [Weapons](Weapons)
 Weapons generally cost materials + 5 per trait (powerful counts as 2 traits) in silver.
 Master worked weapons will cost an additional 10 silver on top of this.
-Example weapons are provided in the [glossary](https://docs.google.com/document/d/1Pjotbn26OeQPVqfVwTOxSper5irKWGEU5Zs8rtsO9zI/edit#heading=h.7drl3agje2d7).
+Example weapons are provided in the [Example-Weapons](Example-Weapons).

 ### Buying [Armour](Armour)
 Buying armour costs the basic materials, plus five silver for the labour.
-Example armour is provided in the [glossary](https://docs.google.com/document/d/1Pjotbn26OeQPVqfVwTOxSper5irKWGEU5Zs8rtsO9zI/edit#heading=h.vrsw7gds3n0).
+Example armour is provided in the [Example-Armour](Example-Armour).

 ### Buying [Comestibles](Comestibles)